CharlieLiu17/charlieliu17.github.io/_portfolio/DeadliestCatch.md

 ## Who is this for?

-Techniq should be used by elite athletes and coaches alike for form training.
+Techniq should be used by athletes and coaches alike for form training.

 Athletes are never always under the watchful eye of a coach.
 And while this app obviously can't completely replicate a coach, it can be a pivotal tool that speedens the learning feedback loop for the athlete.